 Bible Study takes place Mondays at 1:30 to 2:30 pm in the Russell Room (upstairs).
 All are welcome!
 Bring a Bible and a discerning heart.

 Anglican 101 is an investigation of the history and theology that informs and supports our faith.
 Our study takes place in the Russell Room (upstairs) on Tuesdays from 1:30 to 2:30 pm.
-Currently, we are studying the “akaloo adult instruction” handbook as we travel through an ever-expanding journey of faith.
+Currently, we are studying Marcus Borg’s “The Heart of Christianity”.